timescale/docs/getting-started/code-quick-start.md

 To follow this page, you must either:

-* Create a Timescale Cloud for AWS service
-* Create a Timescale Cloud for GCP and Azure service
+* Create a Timescale Cloud service
 * Install TimescaleDB in your developer environment

 ## Create your app